Disblock/WebApp/README.md

 Actually, we only support installation with `docker`, but we're planning to add `standalone` soon.

+> A more precise guide to install Disblock is planned and will be available soon !

 ### Install with docker-compose
 One of the fastest and easiest way to have the bot running.
 Install Docker and Docker-Compose and download files